MelloSec/PhirstPhish/README.md

 It will dump the compromised users last 200 emails from their inbox, dump all their teams messages, and set their status to 'Gone Phishin'" by default.
 A user list is generated for further phishing attacks, as well as groups, insider recon, etc, in the working directory of the script.

-WARNING: Just to re-iterate that last bit.. this will export a lot of sensitive information to the folder you run this from, as that was it's intended purpose.
+<u>WARNING:</u> Just to re-iterate that last bit.. this will export a lot of sensitive information to the folder you run this from, as that was it's intended purpose.
 Please clean up your workspace / don't commit recon to main

 Specifying "-targetUser" and "-messageContent" will let you pass an email address and phishing pretext to use the compromised account as a relay and attempt to move laterally or capitalize on a trusted relationship with a third party.
 If you instead pass the word "all" for -targetUser you will be warned.
 If you proceed, your message will be sent to every user in the tenant using the compromised account.